-Bitcoin has developed a strong correlation with risk assets, like equity, in 2020.
-This is an understandable concern for those who consider bitcoin a store of value – a place to secure the value of wealth over long periods of time.
-In this article, I dispel this concern.
+Bitcoin has developed a strong correlation with “risk assets” in 2020.
+A stronger correlation between bitcoin and global equity markets is an understandable concern for those who consider bitcoin an independent store of value.
+In this article, I dispel these risk-asset fears.
 TLDR: the drivers of equity and stores of value can temporarily overlap, but this doesn’t imply an alteration in the fundamental characteristics of those asset classes, which are remarkably different.

-To start this analysis, let’s look at gold, the traditional store of value (if you’re struggling to understand this concept, please read this article).
+To start this analysis, let’s look at gold, the traditional store of value (if you’re struggling to understand “store of value”, please read this article).
 The drivers of gold and the S&P can overlap for periods of time.
-Conceptually, both benefit from higher inflation expectations and more central bank liquidity.
+Conceptually, both benefit when inflation expectations central bank liquidity increase.
 Historically, the 2-year rolling correlation between gold and the S&P has been strong on a few occasions.
-Despite the potential overlap in short-term drivers, the asset classes are remarkably different to each other.
-And through time, gold and the S&P500 always become uncorrelated again.

 Turning to bitcoin, the 6-month rolling correlation on m/m returns reached its highest levels on record in 2020 so it’s definitely worth noting.
 The conceptual reasoning is the same as gold’s; monetary inflation and liquidity are driving strong performance in bitcoin and the S&P500 at the same time.

-I’m unconvinced rising correlation is a permanent feature of these markets.
-1) The strong correlation only emerged in 2020.
-2) The correlation has averaged 11% historically.
+- The correlation has averaged 11% historically.
 This is slightly higher than the long-term gold:S&P correlation of 0, but I don’t think that’s alarming.
-Since 2010 the gold:S&P correlation was 8.6%, so comparing like for like, there’s not much to right home about 3) I know that the asset classes are fundamentally different to each other (same logic as with gold).
+Since 2010 the gold:S&P500 correlation was 8.6%, so comparing like for like, there’s not much to right home about

 I’m happy to stomach the potential volatility due to the out-sized return potential and I don’t think that BTC-equity correlation fundamentally changes anything about bitcoin.